How much hair loss is normal?

 Possible treatments for telogen effluvium depends on the factor that activated it.

-- Stress-reduction techniques: If your hair loss or shedding is stress-related, you will want to find creative ways to reduce your stress.
+- Stress-reduction techniques: If your hair thinning is stress-related, you can find creative ways to reduce your stress.
 There are a number of ways to reduce stress including: yoga and exercise, meditation, breathing deeply, talking to people within your social network, decompressing, listening to soothing music, etc.

 According to WebMD, there are certain types of foods that have stress-busting effects.
 These include oatmeal, whole-grain breads, pastas, and breakfast cereals, simple carbs, oranges, spinach, black tea, nuts such as almonds and pistachios, among others.

-- Modify your diet and/or take a multi-vitamin supplement: To maintain and protect hair follicles and overall health, you may want to increase your daily intake of foods that contain vitamins and minerals for healthy hair growth such as Vitamins A, B Complexes (such as Biotin and Folic Acid), C, D, E, copper, iodine, iron, selenium, silica, and zinc or begin dietary supplementation of these vitamins and minerals.
+- Modify your diet and/or take a multi-vitamin supplement: To maintain and protect hair follicles and overall health, you may want to increase your daily intake of foods that contain vitamins and minerals to support healthy hair such as Vitamins A, B Complexes (such as Biotin and Folic Acid), C, D, E, copper, iodine, iron, selenium, silica, and zinc, or begin dietary supplementation of these vitamins and minerals.

-- Take a hair loss supplement: A more beneficial solution for hair loss may be taking a supplement specifically for hair loss.
-There are many hair loss supplements on the market today that treat hair loss in a holistic way.
-In other words, these supplements may not only provide the necessary vitamins and minerals your hair needs, but can also provide special herbal ingredients that target the root causes of hair loss.
-Take the time to learn more about the multi-ingredient supplements available to see if any would be right for you.
+- Take a hair health supplement: A beneficial remedy may be taking a supplement specifically for hair health.
+There are many supplements for hair health on the market today that can give you strong healthy hair in a holistic way.
+In other words, these supplements may not only provide the necessary vitamins and minerals your hair needs, but also provide special herbal ingredients that target the root causes of decreased hair health.
+Take the time to learn more about multi-ingredient supplements available, and if any would be helpful for you.